 Description: Introductory workshop in the aesthetics and practices of special effects, embracing both the classical and contemporary modes.
 The class focuses on techniques, cost, and operational characteristics.
 For aspiring production managers, directors, and camera and effects specialists.
 Conducted in a workshop environment where students experience the complexities involved with techniques in use industry-wide.

 CTPR 425 Production Planning (2 units)

 Description: Theory, discussion, and practical application of production planning during preproduction and production of a film.

 CTPR 426 The Production Experience (2 units)

-Learn the fundamentals of episodic TV drama and participate in the shooting of an episode written and directed by students.
-Positions available in producing, camera, sound, production design or editorial.
+Description: To provide students with basic working knowledge of both the skills of the motion picture set and production operations through classroom lectures and hands-on experience.
+Students learn the fundamentals of episodic TV drama and participate in the shooting of an episode written and directed by students.
+Positions available in producing, camera, sound, production design, or editorial.